paraglider-project/paraglider/docs/API.md

 ## Resource Operations

 ### Create
----

 Creates a resource according to the description provided in the speciied cloud.
 Some clouds may require a URI before resource creation and others may leave this field blank.
-Note that a tag is automatically created for the resource with the name `<namespace>.<cloud>.<vm_name>`.
+Note that a tag is automatically created for the resource with the name `<namespace>.<cloud>.<vm_name>` (where `vm_name` is pulled from the name field in the resource description).

 **CLI:**
 `inv resource create <cloud> <uri> <path_to_json>`